robertsean1995/oawk/README.md

 - Awk Compatibility — Traditional Awk command syntax and programming remain intact, including pattern-action processing, associative arrays, regular expressions, fields, and records.
   - Mawk Foundation — Oawk remains based directly on Mawk and retains its lightweight, performance-oriented execution model.
 See [Mawk](https://invisible-island.net/mawk/) for more information.

-## 2a Examples
+### Examples

 Oawk includes a collection of executable examples as part of its regression suite.
-Rather than duplicating those programs here, the `tests/objects/` directory contains examples covering Oawk's object-oriented and supporting language features individually.
+Rather than duplicating those scripts here, the `tests/objects/` directory contains examples covering Oawk's object-oriented and supporting language features individually.

 For a complete example, see `000_integration_project.awk`.
 This program is intended as an integration demonstration of Oawk's implementation.
 The remaining files in `tests/objects/` provide focused examples of individual behaviors and can be used as a reference when experimenting with a specific feature.